ig3/epub.js/docs/_includes/api/en/0.3.x/book.md

  * path (string) - the path to resolve
  * absolute (boolean) - force resolving the full URL if true

+Returns:
+ * undefined if path is falsy
+ * path, unmodified, if it includes '://' (assumed to be absolute)

 <h4 id="book.canonical">canonical(path)</h4>